cormullion/juliamonomaster/website/index.md

 ## If you really don't like any ligatures

-It's possible that you don't like even the few ligatures and alternate characters provided in JuliaMono.
+It's possible that you don't like even the few ligatures and contextual alternate characters provided in JuliaMono.
 If switching them off isn't possible, or not drastic enough, you can strip them out of the font with the following terminal magic (courtesy of @fredrikekre):

 ```
 $ cat Dockerfile